How to Secure Your Cryptocurrency Investments: Best Practices

 Treat your password like your toothbrush.
 Don't let anybody else use it, and get a new one every six months- Clifford Stoll.

 Your password is all that separates the hacker from stealing your cryptocurrency.
-Changing your wallet and account passwords every 60-90 days is advisable.
+It is advisable to change your wallet and account passwords every 60-90 days.

 It's best to avoid including any crypto-related terms or personal information in your passwords (or email).
 Suppose these passwords are exposed during a security breach; attackers would gain access to your crypto wallet or account without much effort.